 Step 2.
 Follow the Wizard instruction and choose the appropriate restore point.
 Finally, click Finish to restore the system.

-After the system restore, you can use EaseUS Data Recovery Wizard to locate any missing files.
-If this last method fails, there is nothing that can fix the ‘getting Windows ready’ problem besides reinstalling Windows 10 from the scratch with the Windows Media Creation Tool.
+After the system restores, you can use EaseUS Data Recovery Wizard to locate any missing files.
+If this last method fails, there is nothing that can fix the 'getting Windows ready' problem besides reinstalling Windows 10 from scratch with the Windows Media Creation Tool.

 1. What do I do if my computer is stuck on getting Windows Ready?

 In conclusion, when you're stuck on getting Windows ready, try the following methods one by one: